We're racing through history!

 Added by David D. Williams on January 15, 2013 at 10:00am — No Comments

 It is one of the quirks of the Hydro Business that there are long cold months during the winter when little or no activity is taking place, and then for a few days at the end of July and start of August we are so incredibly busy that there is hardly time to blink.
-(I often tell my friends that I know what it must be…Continue
+(I often tell my friends that I know what it must be like for Santa Claus to go the whole year with seeing a soul,…Continue

 Over 80 hydro fans showed up at the Hydroplane Museum last night to watch H1 Unlimited’s live stream of the Oryx Cup UIM World Championship.
 The crowd enjoyed a festive party atmosphere and some great racing.
-As has become our tradition, a fantastic homemade breakfast of eggs, bacon, French toast and sausage patties was…Continue
+As has become our tradition, a fantastic homemade breakfast of eggs, bacon, French toast and sausage patties was prepared by Ken and Denise Strong with help from Mike Opel…Continue

 Added by David D. Williams on November 19, 2011 at 12:48pm — No Comments